daodiseomirror/docs/contracts/mint.md

 Deposits the amount as collateral to an open CDP.

 {% hint style="info" %}
 Used for depositing mAsset collateral.
-For depositing TerraUSD collateral to a CDP, you need to use the [HandleMsg variant](mint.md#deposit).
+For depositing DaodiseoUSD collateral to a CDP, you need to use the [HandleMsg variant](mint.md#deposit).
 {% endhint %}

 {% tabs %}